ZiyadHammad/Fetch-Form/README.md

 ## Overview

-_**Fetch-Form** is a form where users can submit their name, email, password, occupation, and state to an api.
+_**Fetch-Form** is a form where users can submit their name, email, password, occupation, and state to fetch api.
 Users will receive a message if form was submitted succesfully or unsuccessfully._

 ### MVP(Minimum Viable Product)

 - _Complete form with required fields and and set up state using useState for user inputs._
-- _Retrieve data for occupation and state with GET request using axios and returning that as options for drop down list._
+- _Retrieved data for occupation and state with GET request using axios and returning that as options for drop down list._
 - _Creating functionality for user feedback if form submitted succesfully and as well as unsuccessfully._
 - _Style the page to enhance usability using CSS_